colehaus/colex/content/posts/exemplars-curse-singapore/abstract.md

 Like the optimizer's curse, if we try to make policy decisions based on exemplars, we may systematically mislead ourselves by picking the luckiest polities rather than the wisest.
+If we try to replicate the policies of these lucky polities, regression toward the mean suggests we'll meet with disappointment.
 This theory might apply to Singapore.